hacks-guide/Guide_Wii/docs/fr_FR/priiloader.md

 - An SD card
 - Download the [UNEO Channel Booter for Priiloader](https://sourceforge.net/projects/usbloadergx/files/Releases/Forwarders%20dols/UNEO%20Channel%20Booter%20for%20Priiloader.zip/download).
-    - [Aroma](https://wiiu.hacks.guide/#/aroma/getting-started) must be installed on your console for Priiloader Wii U Forwarder to function.
+    - [Aroma](https://wiiu.hacks.guide/aroma/getting-started) must be installed on your console for the Priiloader Wii U Forwarder to function.

 ## Instructions